wasmerio/wasmer.io/_posts/testing-wai.md

 ### Introduction

-In this tutorial, we will test the recently published `rustfft` package.
-This package demonstrates the portability and logical computation power of WebAssembly that can be harnessed using WAI.
+In this tutorial, we will test the recently published `rustfft` package, which demonstrates the portability and logical computation power of WebAssembly.
+WAI can be used to harness that power!

 > 💡 RustFFT is a high-performance FFT library written in pure Rust.

 ### Environment Setup

-The default testing using `cargo test` only runs the tests that are written using the `test` macro in the library files.
-For running integration tests we can create a new file in a separate tests directory.
+The default testing using `cargo test` only runs the tests that are written using the `test` macro in the library files.To run integration tests, we can create a new file in a separate `tests` directory.

 1. Create an integration tests file